Scriptable configuration with BssCfg and PowerShell

 Accounts and groups are stored by the SSH Server in lists.
 Some of the fields in each list entry are the entry's sort key; when you use the help property, these fields are displayed with a ">" prefix.
 Other fields in each list entry may have a unique constraint placed on them; such fields will be marked with a "!" prefix in the result of help.
 For example, virtual accounts are sorted according to the value of their virtAccount field.
 On the other hand, values of the groupType, winDomain and group properties of Windows groups must be unique.

 New account and group entries are added in two steps:

-- Then, when the initial data for the new list entry is configured, it is committed into the list:
+When the initial data for the new list entry is configured, it is committed into the list:

-Removing sorted list entries
+Removing list entries

 Blocking IP addresses

-In order to block a large number of IP addresses, you can use "BssCfg settings importText" to import a text file with instructions such as these:
+In order to block a large number of IP addresses, you can use PowerShell, or "BssCfg settings importText", to run settings instructions such as these:

 These instructions will:

 - Clear the list of rules in Advanced settings > Access control > Client address rules.

 - Add a rule to block connections from the IPv4 address 10.2.3.4, identified with all 32 bits.